Skip to main content

 To enhance the visualization of the node types on the graph and in the Entity panel, you can define custom icons and colors.

 This is done separately from the OpenGraph data payload and must be uploaded through the BloodHound API.
+Stay tuned for a more streamlined process for managing icons and colors!

 1